-2019 Installation Project at Habits Exhibition at Parallax Lab in Chicago, Illinois
+2019 Installation Project in collaboration with Ryan Black at Habits Exhibition at Parallax Lab in Chicago, Illinois

 Pure data is an object-oriented programming language that allows data and signal processing systems to be constructed and manipulated via small blocks on the screen that interact through the digital path cables that interconnect them.
 In this way, Pure Data is a blank slate on which any concept of interaction between a user and the data or between the data within the system can be manipulated and created.